yingw787/slogo_team12/DESIGN.md

 ###Introduction
-*This section describes the problem your team is trying to solve by writing this program, the primary design goals of the project (i.e., where is it most flexible), and the primary architecture of the design (i.e., what is closed and what is open).
-It should be approximately 200-300 words long and discuss the program at a high-level (i.e., without referencing specific classes, data structures, or code).*

 Our goal of writing SLogo is to enable anybody to use and extend SLogo and be able to see their results in real time.
 This serves the purpose of enpowering people to learn coding and to expand their coding capabilities.